manavm1990/curriculum/docs/177/1/markdown.md

 Upon reaching the end of the tutorial, you should have a good understanding of how to use Markdown to format text effectively.
 Please notify your instructor when you have completed the tutorial.

-## Assignment

-Open up your terminal.
-Navigate to your `Code` directory.
-Create a directory inside of `Code` called `markdown-practice`.
-Navigate to this directory.
-Use the `touch` command to create a new file `me.md`.

-Open up VS Code using the command `Code .`.
-Be sure to include that `.` at the end.
-This will open up the current directory in VS Code.

-Now, in `me.md`, write a short biography about yourself using Markdown.
-Include headings, lists, links, images, and any other elements you find interesting.
-Save the file and preview it in VS Code to see how it looks.

-To preview in VS Code, you can use the `Ctrl/Cmd+Shift+V` keyboard shortcut or right-click in the editor and select "Open Preview".
-Alternatively, use `Ctrl/Cmd+Shift+P` to open the command palette and search for "Markdown: Open Preview".

-Once you have finished, show the file to your instructor for review.

 ## Conclusion

 Markdown is a versatile and widely supported markup language that makes it easy to format text in a clean and readable way.
 By mastering its syntax and features, you can create professional-looking documentation and enhance your writing in various contexts.